Board of Directors & Staff

 I’m from a small village called Gorkha.
 When I was young, someone told my father and mother that there were positions open for house parents at the WPC safe home in Hetauda back in 2011.
 So my parents moved to Hetauda when I was 9 years old to manage the home and help raise the children.
 This gave my brother and me the opportunity to attend private school and reach our potential.
 After completing school in 2018, I learned accounting for 2 years from WPC’s former Finance and Administration Manager, Jerome Ghale.
 Since 2021 I have been working as a Finance Assistant and I’m in my 2nd year of my Bachelor’s in Business Studies.

-I’m Aarati Bogati from Hetauda Makwanpur, Nepal.
 I grew up in the WPC Nepal safe home where they encouraged me to grow.
-I joined WPC safe Home in 2012 when I was a child with a dream of going to school and contributing to society.
+I joined the WPC safe Home in 2012 when I was a child with a dream of going to school and contributing to society.
 My life was running smoothly with my parents but in 2008 my father passed away and everything changed.
 We had no income and things were not going well but it is said that whatever happens, happens for the best.
 After all, I got the opportunity to start a new life and follow my dreams in the safe home with my second family.

 I spent 10 years with my lovely friends and am blessed with wonderful memories that I cherish.
-To thank them for their help, support, and for providing a caring environment, I want to do something for them.
+To thank them for their support, I want to do something for them.
 In 2022 I finished high school with a management major.
 I am in my first year of working toward a Bachelor’s in Business Studies and have been working at WPC Nepal and managing Nari Boutique Nepal since April 12, 2021.
 Nari Boutique Nepal is a small business started by the founder of WPC, Mrs. Lila Ghising, to motivate and inspire women by teaching them new skills and providing them with new job opportunities.
 Nari Boutique Nepal creates artwork with unique stories that will inspire everyone to learn more about WPC Nepal through our products.
-I’m inspired by Mrs. Ghising, who told me once that nothing is impossible in our life if we have a dream to achieve.
+I’m inspired by Mrs. Ghising, who told me that nothing is impossible in our life if we have a dream.
 Nari Boutique Nepal is my path to inspire others by creating new skills and empowering women to be independent in our society.
-When we have a team we can do it.
-This is my team and with their collaboration, we can make an impact.
 Let’s work together to encourage unique skills and empower women by providing opportunities from Nepal and many more places internationally.

 I’m fond of courage and being kind and I am always looking for ways to improve and learn more about myself.
 I was born in Khairang, Makwanpur, Nepal.
 The turning point of my life was when I was taken to the WPC safe home when my parents left me alone in my village.
 My uncle contacted Pastor Abhishek Upreti who then contacted the WPC Nepal President.
 After hearing my story, the organization accepted me into the safe home and I moved there in 2013.
 I didn’t know it at the time, but this would be the biggest change of my life.
 I started my life in the safe home with a new family, friends, house parents, brothers, and sisters.